AlbyIanna/arduino-up2-container-demo/README.md

 - **Wire things up!** Connect the servo motor to pin 9
 - Make sure your MKR 1000 or MKR WIFI 1010 is selected in the dropdown above the sketch, open the **Serial Monitor** clicking on **Monitor** on the left of the Arduino Create Editor, or press `CTRL + M`, and then **upload the sketch** to the MKR board clicking on the **UPLOAD** button above (right arrow symbol), or pressing `CTRL + U`.
 If you wrote everything correctly, the sketch will be compiled and uploaded to the board, and it should start printing some connection info in the serial monitor on the left.
 If anything goes wrong, the reason could be:
   - It couldn't connect to the WiFi, for example because you inserted wrong credentials or the modem was too far away from the MKR board.
 Fix the problem and press the reset button or re-upload the sketch
-  - It couldn't connect to Cloud, this could be tricky because there are various explainations.
+  - It couldn't connect to Cloud, this could be tricky because there are various explanations.
 For example, sometimes it could fail to connect when the servo is attached to board and the board is powered by your computer.
 If this is the case, you can try to detach the servo and reset the board, or you can power your board by a wall socket (in this case you won't be able to see the serial monitor output).
 - At a certain point the board should print `Successfully connected to Arduino Cloud :)` on the serial monitor.
 This means it's all set and you can play with it!
 Now go to [Arduino IoT Cloud](https://create.arduino.cc/cloud/things) and open your Thing, then click on the eye icon under the name of the Thing to open the **Dashboard**.
 From here you can monitor the values of its properties and even change them.
 If the board got connected you should see an ON/OFF button.
 C'mon, turn ON that switch and watch the Servo do the job.
 Cool right?

 ### Deploy Node-RED container